aparnasri4512/FacialRecongnitionProgram/README.md

 Demo

-The system processes a live video feed, detects faces, and identifies them based on the known database.
+The program processes a live video feed, detects faces, and identifies them based on the known database.